Ledger Nano X wallet profile

 NFT Support:

 NFT security is a documented pain point in the ecosystem, with many losses traced to blind-signing attacks.
-The Nano X addresses this through clear signing: before any NFT transaction is approved, the device screen shows the specific details of what is being signed — the collection address, token ID, and action.
+Clear signing shows the collection address, token ID, and action on the device before an NFT transaction is approved.
 Ethereum and Polygon NFTs display automatically in Ledger Live.
 OpenSea, Blur, and other marketplaces connect via WalletConnect without keys ever leaving the device.
 Solana NFTs work through Phantom + Ledger integration.

 DeFi Integration: